-The answer lies in an interesting mix of influences that impacts the growth of a startup.
+The answer lies in an interesting mix of influences that impacts the growth and the success of a startup.

 The current business scenario has made it extremely easy for anyone to start a business.
 However, sustaining and converting it into a profitable venture takes a lot more than just a favorable environment.

 Here are a few crucial defining factors that foretell the imminent success of any startup.

 Forming the right core team is absolutely crucial to any successful startup simply because even if you have exceptional entrepreneurship qualities, it’s rare to accomplish great success alone.
 Having a strong core team is important to ensure the best execution of the company’s vision.
 It is the team that breaks down the company’s vision into short-term goals and fulfills them to pave the road to success.